syndio/cloud-interview-app/README.md

 cloud-interview-app
 -----

 This repo contains a microservice application for use during various interviews at Syndio.
-Instructions for the interview will be provided seperatly.
+Instructions for the interview will be provided separately.

 ### Architecture